Devoxx4KidsDE/workshop-maze-vr/README.md

 ## Start

-Just clone this repository and type ``npm install`` in the workshop-maze-vr directory.
+Just clone this repository and type ``npm install`` in the workshop-maze-vr directory (be shure you have a latest version of node.js).
 After the dependencies are installed start the server with ``npm start``.
 The server is now available at http://localhost:4000

 ## Configuration